Sign up to receive e-newsletters, discounts and promotions

 This 1908 farmhouse has four guestrooms.
 Features include: a hot tub overlooking Stouts Creek; a gazebo; a patio with fire-pit; full breakfast.
 Located in the Arcadia Valley, two miles from Ironton, on Route 72.

 This 1907, two-story brick school building offers four second-floor guestrooms, each with a private bathroom, central heat and air, hair dryer, ceiling fans, coffee makers and antiques.
 Three guestrooms have jetted tubs or Bain Ultra Thermo Masseur tubs for two.

 We have a covered deck, flowers and country wildlife on two acres.

 This three-story brick building was originally a schoolhouse, built in 1914.
 The bed and breakfast includes 11 guestrooms, making it ideal for groups as well as couples and Katy Trail cyclists.
-All rooms have private bath; four also have a jetted tub.
+All rooms have private bath; four have a jetted tub.
 A full breakfast is served.